Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Establish a trust relationship between the IAM user and the AWS account that contains the resources.
 - [ ] Create a role in the IAM user's AWS account.
 Create an identity policy that allows the sts: AssumeRole action.
 Attach the identity policy to the role.

 ### A company's AWS CloudTrail logs are all centrally stored in an Amazon S3 bucket.
 The security team controls the company's AWS account.
 The security team must prevent unauthorized access and tampering of the CloudTrail logs.
 Which combination of steps should the security team take?
-(Choose three.)
+(Choose THREE)

 - [x] Configure server-side encryption with AWS KMS managed encryption keys (SSE-KMS).
 - [ ] Compress log file with secure gzip.